While researching your potential college majors, you may have come across the term multi- or interdisciplinary studies. But what exactly is that?

 Is This Major Right for Me?

-The most challenging aspect about being an interdisciplinary major is that you must narrow your focus to at least two specific fields.
+The most challenging aspect of being an interdisciplinary major is that you must narrow your focus to at least two specific fields.

 For those who have proper guidance from their advisor or counselor, this type of major can be one of the most rewarding study majors they could possibly imagine.
 However, this may be difficult for some students who have trouble thinking “outside the box”.

 Interdisciplinary studies majors often end up with enough credits to double-major in their two chosen fields, and many are successful workers in their current fields of employment.
-If you have many and varied academic interests, then perhaps interdisciplinary studies may be the right choice for you.
+If you have many and varied academic interests, then perhaps this may be the right choice for you.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!